 There are also many myths about belly dance based on inaccurate Western views of the Middle East and its cultures.
-Many of these myths stem from the Orientalists of the 18 th and 19th centuries, when Europeans and other Westerners began to travel to the Near East and North Africa.
+Many of these myths stem from the Orientalists of the 18th and 19th centuries when Europeans and other Westerners began to travel to the Near East and North Africa.
 Perplexed and fascinated by what they saw and heard in the Middle East, artists and writers began to create works often depicting sensational fantasy and eroticism.
-Oriental art of this period frequently features scenes of near nude odalisques, dancing woman, Turkish baths, and harems.
+Oriental art of this period frequently features scenes of near-nude odalisques, dancing women, Turkish baths, and harems.
 These “fantasy” depictions, like TV and magazines of today, were powerful influences on Western thinking regarding the Middle East and Islamic culture.

 Belly Dance Comes to America